suhoy/suhoy/README.md

 ### Hi there 👋

 🐘 I explore how well applications perform under high load.
-🕑 I also develop `java` utilities to make testing easier and less boring.
+🕑 I also develop `java` and `python` utilities to make testing easier and less boring.
 📫 You can reach me out on [linkedin](https://www.linkedin.com/in/sergei-sukhorukov-192697233/).

 <!--